 Peter Ablinger: Altar: 2.
 Komplementäre Studie, 2002/03

-Alvin Lucier: On a carpet of leaves illuminated by the moon, 2000
+Alvin Lucier: On the carpet of leaves illuminated by the moon, 2000

 Michael Maierhof: splitting 2, 1999